 To learn more about our ministries, contact the church office at 727.344.2684 or click on the ministry of interest below.

 The second Sunday of each month, beginning at 2:00 PM, members of Our Savior lift Jesus at Egret Cove by providing a worship service for the residents.
 Egret Cove is located at 550 62nd Street South, St. Petersburg.

 Volunteers are needed to arrive early to help residents prepare for worship and move them to the meeting area.
 No experience necessary, just a willingness to share a smile and a hello.

 Please call Barbara Reznik at 727.954.0042 with questions.

 Our Human Care Ministry collects new and used eyeglasses and sunglasses for children and adults.
 Please donate your old or unused glasses to help others.
 Unfortunately, broken items are no longer accepted.

-Eyeglass collection boxes are located at Our Savior St. Pete, in the sanctuary narthex and in Wegner Hall.
+Eyeglass collection boxes are located at Our Savior St. Pete, in the sanctuary narthex.
 At Our Savior East Bay, the collection box is located in the lobby.

 Please call Connie Fox 727.323.2723 with any questions.